laramaleyeff1/swcrt-het/code_for_trial_planning/README.md

 <!-- ABOUT  -->
 ## About The Project

-This folder contains the code for trial planning mentioned in Section 5.1 and Web Appendix in “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials”.
+This folder contains the code for trial planning mentioned in Section 5.1 and Web Appendix F.2 in “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials”.
 CRT = Cluster randomized trial

     .
     ├── README.md
-    ├── compute_var_ratio.R                # Code to compute variance ratio of Model 4 vs. Model 1 that was used to create Table S6
+    ├── compute_var_ratio.R                # Code to compute variance ratio of Model 4 vs. Model 1 that was used to create Figure S5
     ├── sim_swcrt_binary.R                 # Code to simulate a stepped wedge CRT with binary outcomes, for the purposes of estimating
                                            # study power
     └── sim_swcrt_continuous.R             # Code to simulate a stepped wedge CRT with continuous outcomes, for the purposes of estimating